-Professional study in the School of Education is based on a model that recognizes and prepares teachers as collaborative decision makers.
+Professional study in the School of Education is based on a framework that prepares reflective, competent, and committed professional educators.
 The school is committed to providing challenging opportunities for a diverse learning community in a nurturing environment.

 Consistent with the mission of Auburn University Montgomery, the School of Education strives to fulfill the following goals: